Useful Links untuk berkuliah di Italia:

 Focus Scholarship: Master and Academic Master

-Competition: Designated country: Azerbaijan, Colombia, Egypt, Ethiopia, Ghana, India, Indonesia, Iran, Kazakhstan, Mexico, Turkey, Tunisia and Vietnam
+Competition: Designated country: Azerbaijan, Brazil, Colombia, Egypt, Ethiopia, Ghana, India, Indonesia, Iran, Kazakhstan, Mexico, People's Republic of China, Tunisia, Turkey and Vietnam

 Scholarship Coverage: Full Scholarship